FlorisTurkenburg/StudentChoice10419667/doc/DesignDoc.md

   + Clicking on a playlist will open a new view displaying the songs and their artists which are in the playlist
   + This tab also provide a menu option to create a new playlist
 - The views of the tabs are filled in their corresponding Fragment.java classes (e.g. SongFragment.java)
 - All the views will have at the bottom a small audio player "widget" which displays the song and artist currently playing, and 3 buttons for previous song, next song, and pause/resume.
-Previous and next buttons will only have an effect if the song that is playing is chosen from a playlist.
 - Option menu provides option to close the app completely (stopping and releasing the MediaPlayer, and stopping the Service)

 MediaPlayer